-In the grand tapestry of the corporate world, where interconnectedness and competition reign supreme, organisations are on an endless quest for that elusive competitive edge.
+In the grand tapestry of the corporate world, where interconnectedness and competition reign supreme, organizations are on an endless quest for that elusive competitive edge.
 But here’s the kicker: one key to unlocking unparalleled innovation and untapped talent is often hidden in plain sight.

 Reading time: 2 minutes

 Neurodiversity.
 A term that encompasses a breathtaking array of neurological differences – autism, ADHD, dyslexia, and more, is woven into the intricate fabric of our human genome – a nuanced tapestry of human cognition often overlooked.
-Embracing neurodiversity isn’t just a moral compass that should be guiding organisational leaders towards inclusivity; it is also a strategic treasure map leading to unparalleled advantages.
+Embracing neurodiversity isn’t just a moral compass that should be guiding organizational leaders towards inclusivity; it is also a strategic treasure map leading to unparalleled advantages.

 Changing the narrative around neurodiversity is important to this end.
-Although some forms of neurodiversity are legally recognised as disabilities, enabling access to support and protections, there persists a sociologically embedded assumption that neurodiversity equates to a “disability.”
+Although some forms of neurodiversity are legally recognized as disabilities, enabling access to support and protections, there persists a sociologically embedded assumption that neurodiversity equates to a “disability.”
 This is a mistake and a fundamentally flawed assumption.
 Neurodiversity is a spectrum of talents, perspectives, and potentials and should be considered as such.
 While of course, it can be harder for a neurodivergent person to navigate a world created by neurotypical people, for neurodivergent people, it does not mean there is “no ability”.

 In fact, a more accurate label would be “different ability”.
-It should be of no surprise that Richard Branson, Charles Schwab, Barbara Corcoran, Ingvar Kamprad, Elon Musk and a number of other well-known CEOs have touted their neurodivergence.
+It should be of no surprise that Richard Branson, Charles Schwab, Barbara Corcoran, Ingvar Kamprad, Elon Musk, and a number of other well-known CEOs have touted their neurodivergence.

 Making adaptations for the way neurodivergent individuals work is often confined to the realm of accommodation – a polite gesture towards inclusion.
 Yet, there’s a bolder path, one that beckons us toward a far more powerful integration.